 Tinnitus is no joke, especially considering the secondary-conditions which could be caused by it.
 The constant buzzing interferes when you are talking to people, and you may have difficulty hearing and participate in the discussion.
 This can lead to withdrawing from social contact.

 Seeking treatment to find out if it is temporary and will go away on its own should be a top priority.
 When it is a temporary condition caused by medications or dental issues, your healthcare provider should be able to give you personalized recommendations.
 When tinnitus is of the permanent type, learning how to treat it to reduce and cope with the symptoms will be necessary.
-Get your butt to the doctor and file this claim!
+Get your butt to the doctor and watch the video below to learn how to file this claim!

 Helping with your claim is what we are all about.
 We can help you set up a strategy for your application and guide you through the process, including your medical evidence!
 This is the link to get started TODAY on your claim!